vestrel00/contacts-android/docs/dev-notes.md

       differences in pattern between long and short lookup keys.
 It should be safe to make this assumption.

 Until the community finds that this assumption is flawed, we'll assume that it is true!
-For now, we can **avoid having to create another API or extensions just for using lookup keys**.

 **When we unlink**, we get...